ModernCPPBook/Examples/README.md

 ### Benchmarks

-The slurm scripts to run the benchmarks are available [here](https://github.com/ModernCPPBook/Examples/tree/main/scripts).
+The slurm scripts to run the benchmarks are available in the [scripts](https://github.com/ModernCPPBook/Examples/tree/main/scripts) folder.

 The code for the benchmarks which are not discussded in detail in the book are available in the [benchmark](https://github.com/ModernCPPBook/Examples/tree/main/benchmark) folder.